Lennyc123/pands-project/README.md

 In order for the execution analysis.py to occur successfully one must have the following python libraries installed.

-Mathplotlib – a comprehensive library for creating static, animated and interactive visualizations in python (6).
+**Matplotlib** – a comprehensive library for creating static, animated and interactive visualizations in python (6).

-Pandas – an open source data analysis and manipulation tool (7).
+**Pandas** – an open source data analysis and manipulation tool (7).

-NumPy – a fundamental package for scientific computing (8).
+**NumPy** – a fundamental package for scientific computing (8).

-Seaborn – a data visualization library based on matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics (9).
+**Seaborn** – a data visualization library based on matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics (9).

 ## Utilisation of the additional python libraries.
-In order to make use of these python libraries, they must first be imported within the script (10).
+_In order to make use of these python libraries, they must first be imported within the script (10)._
 ``` python
 # Commands for importing the various python libraries used in order for the script to function properly.
 import matplotlib.pyplot as plt